 Foreign currency accounts can simplify money management if you regularly send or receive money in currencies other than U.S. dollars.
 Opening one of these multicurrency bank accounts is not that different from opening any other type of account.
 It can be a major convenience if your daily life involves receiving and/or sending funds overseas — and a good way to take control of your international financial life.

 If you’re looking for checking and savings accounts for your everyday finances, try banking with SoFi.
-Our high yield bank accounts, when opened with direct deposit, offer you all kinds of terrific perks, like a hyper-competitive 1.50% APY and access to your paycheck up to two days early.
+Our high-yield bank accounts, when opened with direct deposit, offer you all kinds of terrific perks, like a competitive APY and access to your paycheck up to two days early.
 You’ll also pay zero account fees.